High-value but not-so-high-profile government contracts

 NRCS application development (USDA) Alliant SB $106M

-Depending of the number of IDIQ contract holders, an agency can easily receive a dozen bids for a high-profile task order, while lower value IDIQ task orders often attract a handful of bids or less.
+Depending on the number of IDIQ contract holders, an agency can easily receive a dozen bids for a high-profile task order, while lower-value IDIQ task orders often attract a handful of bids or less.

 The tricky part about winning a high-profile task order can be getting information about the bid.
 For a high-profile definitive bid, the contracting office usually publishes all the previous solicitation documents on FedBizOpps.gov or its own website, holds an industry day, and releases draft and final solicitations.
 A capture manager can also find substantial information about the bid on commercial databases such as Bloomberg Government, Deltek GovWin, Govini, or GovTribe.